Emerging Pathogens and Infectious Diseases

 The ability to test for and gain information about potential disease agents of aquatic animals often is opportunistic depending on the tests available, a researcher’s interest, or tests that have been developed in other domestic species.
 It therefore is important to understand the assay and its limitations when interpreting results.
 This guide provides a review of the basic principles of traditional and novel techniques used by clinical and anatomic pathologists, electron microscopists, microbiologists, and molecular and serologic diagnosticians in aquatic animal medicine.
 It also reviews the appropriate sampling and handling requirements for each technique.
 The goal is to increase the overall understanding of the available assays, so that results will be evaluated critically and interpreted correctly.
 We intend that this guide of diagnostic techniques will help maximize the information gained from each physical exam, phlebotomy, biopsy, and necropsy.

-Further information on the Marine Animal Disease Lab and active research projects can be found on the individual profile pages of MADL members and the Publications page.
+Further information on active research projects can be found on the individual profile pages of WAVDL members.

 Research in Dr. Carlos H. Romero’s Laboratory on marine mammal viruses